ikkisoft/mFiPatchMe/README.md

 5. Run the patch tool on the mFi controller JAR (*ace.jar*) ```$java -jar UbntmFiPatchMe.jar -file ace.jar``` and follow the instructions
 6. Once completed, start again the mFi controller service ```$sudo /etc/init.d/mfi start```

 At this point, the controller should work as usual.
-From my preliminary tests, the patch seems to work without side effects. *While the instructions are for Linux only, the same patch tool can be used for Ubiquiti mFi Controller 2.1.11 on Mac OS X and Windows.*
+From my preliminary tests, the patch seems to work without side effects. *While these instructions are for Linux only, the same patch tool can be used for Ubiquiti mFi Controller 2.1.11 on Mac OS X and Windows.*

 ```java
 java -jar UbntmFiPatchMe.jar -file ace.jar